terramate-io/terramate/docs/stacks/index.md

 Additionally, it enhances infrastructure management across multiple stacks and facilitates testing and deploying changes in a controlled manner, minimizing unintended consequences.

-The Terramate CLI stack is a powerful feature of the Terramate CLI tool, allowing you to manage complex deployments with ease.
+Terramate's stack feature is a powerful tool that simplifies the management of complex IaC creation and deployments.

 ## What is a Stack?

 A stack is a collection of related resources managed as a single unit.
 When defining a stack, you specify all included resources, such as networks, virtual machines, and storage.

-Terramate CLI simplifies resource creation and management, allowing you to focus on building and deploying the application.
+Terramate simplifies resource creation and management, allowing you to focus on building and deploying the application.

 ## A Terramate Stack is: